octu0/example-envoy-xds/README.md

         name: runtime0
 ```

-When you start envoy with docker, you can specify the IP and port of `example-envoy-xds` with environment variables.
+When you start envoy with docker, you can specify IP and port of `example-envoy-xds` with environment variables.

 ```shell
 $ docker run --net=host                          \